datboi-1337/art_engine/README.md

 # Compatibility Wizard
 You will be prompted in the terminal for any incompatibilities in your collection when running generation.
 Incompatible traits must be defined by first selecting the item that will be selected first in the layersOrder, then choosing a trait that will be selected after the first.
 The incompatibility wizard will only allow you to select options that appear *after* the first trait.
+**NOTE:** Most interactions will include a 'Go Back' option, which should allow you to re-select the previous selection or start over.

 # Incompatibility example
-With the default layers in this fork, we can define the following incompatibility (arbitraily chosen for demonstration): `Eyes/EyeScar` is not compatible with `Back/StrapOnShark` and `Back/SharkFin`.
+With the default layers in this fork, we can define the following incompatibilities (arbitraily chosen for demonstration): `Back/StrapOnShark` (parent) is not compatible with `Eyes/EyeScar` and `Eyes/TurtleEyes`.
 We can tell the engine not to generate those items together like so:
 <br/>

 1) When running `npm run generate`, you will be prompted whether you want to input any incompatible layers.